iqiukp/SVDD-MATLAB/README.md

 ## About Dimensionality Reduction (DR) module

-Dimensionality Reduction module is realized based on 'drtoolbox', contains Matlab implementations of 34 techniques for dimensionality reduction and metric learning.
+Dimensionality Reduction module is realized based on 'drtoolbox', which contains Matlab implementations of 34 techniques for dimensionality reduction and metric learning.

 For details about 'drtoolbox', please visit the website: http://lvdmaaten.github.io/drtoolbox